Shape Your Future Here at the University of Siegen

-Career prospects
+Career Prospects

-Graduate & employee in teaching and research
+Program graduate & current employee in teaching and research

-In the Master's program, you will deepen your knowledge in one of the following three profile areas:
+In the master's program, you will deepen your knowledge in one of the following three profile areas:

 - Structural Engineering